 Even more, the park is fantastic for birthday parties!
 Owen and Sasha had a joint bash at the Nature Center, and it was easily one of the best parties they’ve had.
 We’ve attended many others there and at Old Maryland Farm (which includes a hayride), and they’ve never disappointed.
 The Carousel area also offers parties during the season, though we’ve never been to one.

-The carousel, train, and golf, which all require a small fee, are only open during the week until early September and weekends through the end of month beyond that.
+The carousel, train, and golf, which all require a small fee, are only open during the week from Memorial Day weekend until early September and weekends through the end of month beyond that.
 The rest, though, is open year-round, and even better, it’s all free to explore and enjoy.
 And I highly recommend you do so.

 Watkins Regional Park is located at 301 Watkins Park Drive in Upper Marlboro, MD.
 Park hours are dawn to dusk, and admission is free, but some venues within the park have their own hours and fees: